 - Eyeliner (top & bottom)

-- Full lips (injection included)
+- Full lips (injection to be arranged)

 - Lip-liner & lip shade